haochenx/gitblogger/README.md

 * /object/:objectid?as=:mime - the content of the git object, served with the content type :mime. if the "as" parameter is missing, "text/plain" will be assumed.

+### Production Mode Toplevel URL scheme

+* /:repoid/:path, if :repoid exists, will be mapped (effectively) to /refs/<the exposed ref of :repoid>/browse/:path under the :repoid's repo

+* /:path will be mapped (effectively, since any internal URL is not exposed in Production Mode) to /refs/<gitblogger.rootExposedRef>/browse/:path

 ### :reqpath scheme